 Google’s Search Console can help notify you of any URLs that triggered a page-not-found error.

-We’ve seen a vast majority of construction companies in the North East do extremely well in SEO.
-This got us investigating the correlation between them all and why they’re performing better in SEO than other Newcastle based businesses.
+We’ve seen a vast majority of construction companies in the North East do extremely well with SEO.
+This got us investigating the correlation between them all and why they’re performing better in SEO, than other North East based businesses.

 Ways to maintain your SEO rankings in Newcastle